-Verdict expected in Philippines Maguindanao massacre trial
+Guilty verdicts handed down in Philippines Maguindanao massacre trial

 Mangudadatu was running to end the 20-year rule of the Ampatuan family.
 His rival in the election was Datu Andal Ampatuan, Jr., also known as Unsay, mayor of Datu Unsay town, and son of the incumbent governor, Andal Ampatuan, Sr.

+"This is momentous verdict should help provide justice to the families of the victims, and build towards greater accountability for rights abuses in the country," said Phil Robertson, Deputy Asia Director, Human Rights Watch."

+"Advocates should use this verdict to spur further political and judicial reforms to ultimately end the impunity that has plagued the country for far too long.
+More broadly, this verdict should prompt the country's political leaders to finally act to end state support for 'private armies' and militias that promotes the political warlordism that gave rise to the Ampatuans."

-Within months, an investigation had pointed to a well-planned conspiracy allegedly orchestrated by the Ampatuan family, and involving members of the Philippines police and army.
+Within months of the massacre, an investigation had pointed to a well-planned conspiracy orchestrated by the Ampatuan family, and involving members of the Philippines police and army.
 Some 200 suspects were detained, amid a national outcry which saw the central government impose martial law.

 The scandal resulted in an end to the Ampatuans grip on politics in Maguindanao.